Hebrew University of Jerusalem Faculty of Law

 How many U.S. exchange students are there?

-Hebrew University Faculty of Law will typically host two UCLA Law students per semester (or up to four per academic year), as well as a few students from Georgetown and Stanford.
+Hebrew University of Jerusalem Faculty of Law will typically host two UCLA Law students per semester (or up to four per academic year), as well as a few students from Georgetown and Stanford.
 The Faculty of Law also has exchange agreements and partnerships with institutions in Australia, China, Denmark, France, Italy, and more.

 What is the term schedule?